JarettForzano/Weighted-vector-search/README.md

 - project currently does not scrape javascript but you can visit this repository for examples of how to do so `https://github.com/JarettForzano/Scraping-Examples`

 - Will later try to swap out the OpenAI model for a baseten hosted one that is specifically made for larger context windows.
+- The original system actually took in both the context from the user and the domain of the company they were researching.
+This created a more accurate filtering process.
+Since this is just a demonstration I added a quick and dirty domain extraction method that will take the company name out of the query and use that.
+If you want to test it completely include the domain inside of the query.

+### Improvements
+- Use basetens TRT-LLM that is made for larger context windows and increase the mount of chunks that are taken in.
+[Here](https://github.com/basetenlabs/truss-examples/tree/main/trt-llm-engine-builder-templates/llama-3_1-8b-instruct/large_context) is the documentation.
+- Concatenate chunks that come from the same site after doing a simularity search and extend the top X amount so that you are more likely to pull from different sites.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jarett)